-PART A: Details of the prop (To be completed by the facult Course code Course title Program or Programs on which the course is available Type of course □Mandatory □Elective Date Proposed change/s For example: change in the assessmen t methodology, change of the learning outcor mes and content etc. Rationale for modification What has informed the modification (e.g. student feedback, new research findings, advisory committee suggestions etc.).
-Implications of the modification and how these will be managed (e.g. for staffing or resources, lab allocation).
-Course learning outcomes Are the learning outcomes affected by he modification?
+PART A: Details of the proposed modification (To be completed by the faculty member) Course code Course title Program or Programs on which the course is available Type of course Mandatory Elective Date Proposed change/s For example: change in the assessment nt methodology, change of the learning outco mes and content etc. g. student feedback, new research findings, a Implications of the modification and how these will be managed (e.g. for staffing or resources, lab allocation).
+Course learning outcomes Are the learning outcomes affected by the modification?
 How the modifications link v with the Program's aims?
 Assessment Is the balance of assessment tasks changed by the modification?